How Much Cash to Bring to Mexico in 2026 (Real Numbers from a Resident)

 You can use a prepaid travel card the same way you would a debit card.

-Treat it as you would any other bank card, and keep it in a safe and secure place where it can’t be scanned or pickpocketed.
+Treat it as you would any other bank card, and keep it safe and secure where it can’t be scanned or pickpocketed.

-Before you sign up for a prepaid travel card, make sure you read the small print regarding usage rules, fees, and limitations.
+Before signing up for a prepaid travel card, read the small print regarding usage rules, fees, and limitations.

 💸 Pay with Cash